-- Learn about grant funding opportunities
+- Learn about grant funding opportunities and Funding Finder!

 - Learn about grant projects being implemented in the Central Coast Region